3 simple steps to lose weight as fast as possible. Read now

 Eggs are a nutritious slam dunk if you want to add more protein and nutrients to your diet.

-They contain essential micro and macronutrients and have shown up in their fair share of scientific studies.
+They contain essential micro and macronutrients and have been featured in many scientific studies.

-However, the nutrition profile of raw eggs and the nutrition profile of cooked eggs have some marked differences, including the fact that eating raw eggs or foods containing them raises concerns about the risk of contracting a Salmonella infection.
+However, the nutrition profile of raw eggs and cooked eggs has some marked differences, including the fact that eating raw eggs or foods containing them raises concerns about the risk of contracting a Salmonella infection.

 Here are some of the health benefits and concerns of eating raw eggs.